lloeki/trim_patcher/README.md

 # TRIM patcher #

-**This project is made obsolete by El Capitan, which enables TRIM for third party SSDs out of the box.**
+**This project is made obsolete by El Capitan, which enables TRIM for third party SSDs out of the box.
+See `man trimforce`.**

 Based on Grant Pannell [information](http://digitaldj.net/2011/07/21/trim-enabler-for-lion/) about how to patch Lion properly to enable TRIM support on non-Apple branded